GillianGrayson/SImAge/README.md

 ```

 ## Data description
-The immunological profile data are values of 46 cytokine concentrations in blood plasma for 260 individuals.
+The immunological profile data are values of 46 cytokine concentrations in blood plasma for 343 individuals:
+ - Train/Validation - 260 healthy volunteers from 19 to 96 years, recruited in 2019-2021
+ - Test Controls – 40 healthy volunteers from 21 to 101 years, recruited in 2022-2023.
+ - Test ESRD – 43 patients with ESRD on hemodialysis from 25 to 88 years, recruited in 2019-2021, died by spring 2023.

 The chronological age regression problem is solved for these data.

 ### File structure: